polymorpher/sms-wallet/miniwallet/devlog/PROXY.md

 **Next Steps**
 Need to determinine whether this is an issue with UUPSProxy which we need to modify or if we can workaround this by using other deployment tools.

+**Notes(@polymorpher)**: can you check which contract's proxiableUUID function is being shadowed?
+UUPSUpgradeable.sol seems fine.
+Is hardhat-deploy creating a custom contract on top of the supplied `proxyContract`?
+Perhaps it is best to just use vanilla `deploy` without specifying those parameters

 **References**